ProximaMonkey/ComicSpider/README.markdown

 ### Detail work flow of downloader

 1. download file
-2. create a presentation page to present images of each volume
+2. create a presentation page to display images of each volume

 ### Auto created presentation page

 It has many useful functions for browsing images.
 Such as auto resize large image and auto split wide image.
-With html5 an animated UI, it will be great to use it browsing image collections, not only mangas.
+With html5 animation, it will be great to use it browsing image collections, not only mangas.

 ![View page](https://raw.github.com/ysmood/ComicSpider/master/Documentation/contents/img/snap/view.png)